top of page

 Start Here: Our Essential Guatemala Overview

-Are you planning your first trip to Guatemala?
-Exciting times lie ahead!
-Before you embark on your journey, here's a quick overview of some essential information to make your visit smooth and enjoyable.
+Planning your first trip to Guatemala?
+You're gonna have a blast!
+But before you embark on your journey, here's a quick overview of some essential information that could help make your visit just that little bit more smooth and enjoyable.

 Weather/Climate: Guatemala boasts a diverse climate due to its varying landscapes, from tropical lowlands to mountainous regions.
 Generally, the weather is divided into two main seasons: the dry season (November to April) and the rainy season (May to October).
 However, temperatures can vary significantly depending on altitude.
 Be prepared for hot and humid weather in the lowlands, while mountainous areas can be cooler, especially at night.

 Money: The currency used in Guatemala is the Guatemalan Quetzal (GTQ).
 ATMs are widely available in cities and tourist areas, and it is advisable to withdraw cash upon arrival, rather than exchanging Euros or USD due to unfavourable rates.
-Credit and debit cards are accepted in larger establishments, especially in Antigua and Guatemala City, but street vendors, market stalls and many rural locations generally only accept cash.
+Credit and debit cards are accepted in more modern establishments, especially in Antigua and Guatemala City, but street vendors, market stalls and many rural locations generally only accept cash in quetzales.

-Visas: For visiting Guatemala, most visitors from Europe, North America and many other countries do not need a visa for stays of up to 90 days, however, a valid passport is required.
+Visas: When visiting Guatemala, most visitors from Europe, North America and many other countries won't need a visa for stays of up to 90 days, however, a valid passport is required.
 Travellers are occasionally also asked to show proof of onward travel or return ticket by their chosen airline before departure.
-Nationals of certain countries may require a visa, so it's essential to check specific requirements beforehand.
+If you're unsure, you can find a list of visa exempt and non-exempt countries here (in Spanish).

 Safety: Guatemala, like any country, has its safety concerns, but with proper precautions, you can have a safe and enjoyable trip.
 Stick to well-travelled tourist areas, avoid walking alone at night, and be cautious of pickpockets, especially in crowded places.
 It's also wise to research specific safety tips for the areas you plan to visit and stay updated on current travel advisories.